 Too late!
 I think my ID has been stolen

 Need instant help?
 If you think you've fallen victim, Experian's* CreditExpert monitoring includes access to an ID fraud protection helpline.
 This costs £7.99 a month, but it offers a free 30-day trial.
 So if you need it, simply sign up to the service, use the ID fraud helpline and then cancel the service before the 30 days is up.
-See the Credit Ratings guide to find out how.
+See the Credit Scores guide to find out how.

 If you've noticed unusual account activity and genuinely suspect someone is using your identity to apply for new products, then contact the fraud prevention service CIFAS, and ask it to put a 'protective registration' on your credit reference file.
 This costs £20, and alerts all lenders who see it to carry out further checks before approving credit applications.